Bootsy Collins

 William Earl "Bootsy" Collins (born October 26, 1951) is an American bass guitarist, singer, and songwriter.
-Rising to prominence with James Brown in the early 1970s before joining the Parliament-Funkadelic collective, Collins established himself as one of the leading names and innovators in funk with his driving basslines and humorous vocals.
-He later formed his own P-Funk side project known as 'Bootsy's Rubber Band'.
-He was a frequent collaborator with other musicians from a variety of genres, including dance music (Deee-Lite's "Groove Is in the Heart"), electronic big beat (Fatboy Slim's "Weapon of Choice" and "The Joker"), and alternative metal (Praxis), among others.
-He is a member of the Rock and Roll Hall of Fame, inducted in 1997 with 15 other members of Parliament-Funkadelic.
-In 2020, Rolling Stone magazine ranked Collins number 4 in its list of the 50 greatest bassists of all time.
+Rising to prominence with James Brown in the early 1970s before joining the Parliament-Funkadelic collective, Collins established himself as one of the leading names and innovators in funk music with his driving basslines and humorous vocals.
+He later formed his own P-Funk side project known as Bootsy's Rubber Band.
+He has been a frequent collaborator with musicians from a variety of genres, including dance music (Deee-Lite's "Groove Is in the Heart"), electronic big beat (Fatboy Slim's "Weapon of Choice" and "The Joker"), (Sammy Hagar's "Would You Do It For Free" & "24365"), and alternative metal (Praxis), among others.
+In 1997 he was inducted into the Rock and Roll Hall of Fame, along with 15 other members of Parliament-Funkadelic.
+In 2020, Rolling Stone ranked Collins number four in its list of the 50 greatest bassists of all time.

 Early life

-Collins was born in Cincinnati, Ohio, on October 26, 1951.
-He said that his mother nicknamed him "Bootsy".
-"I asked her why", he explained to a journalist, "and she just said, 'Because you looked like a Bootsy.'
+Collins was born in Cincinnati, on October 26, 1951.
+He said that his mother nicknamed him Bootsy.
+"I asked her why," he explained to a journalist, "and she just said, 'Because you looked like a Bootsy.'
 I left it at that."

 His brother Phelps "Catfish" Collins (1943–2010) was also a musician.
 He and Bootsy were once part of The Pacemakers.

 Collins has maintained a strong connection with Cincinnati.